Starting a new real estate website can be daunting, whether it’s your 1st or your 10th.

 Figuring out what that special something is and then displaying it appropriately is the secret to a successful website.

 Today, I’m going to help make starting a new real estate website (or updating an existing one) much less of a daunting experience, and maybe even kind of fun.
-Just follow along below, then be sure to download our free real estate website checklist at the bottom of this article to further assist you in the process.

 First, what’s your scope?